zedlopez/ifm/Examples/Witnessed1.md

 ```

-And this last bit, borrowed from the chapter on Understanding, adds some special instructions to help Inform decide when the player is likely to be referring to a compartment and when they're likely to be referring to the device itself.
+And this last bit, borrowed from the chapter on [Understanding], adds some special instructions to help Inform decide when the player is likely to be referring to a compartment and when they're likely to be referring to the device itself.